Cheap but lethal Turkish drones bolster Ukraine’s defenses

 Such less-expensive drones are likely to have a lasting impact on warfare as a useful tool of attrition, as well as being able to draw in the attention of more expensive enemy jets, Stein said.

-“I’d call it the Toyota Corolla of drones. … It doesn’t do everything that your high-end sports car does, but it does 80% of that, right?” he said.
-“So even for a high-end military, like the U.S., the basic concept of using in an attritable, cheap platform to strike a superior force has inherent value.”
+“I’d call it the Toyota Corolla of drones… It doesn’t do everything that your high-end sports car does, but it does 80% of that, right?” he said.
+“So even for a high-end military, like the U.S., the basic concept of using in an attractable, cheap platform to strike a superior force has inherent value.”

 An unspecified number of U.S.-made drones will be among the additional $800 million in military assistance to Ukraine announced Wednesday by President Joe Biden.
 It also includes 800 Stinger anti-aircraft systems, 100 grenade launchers, 20 million rounds of small arms ammunition, and grenade launchers and mortar rounds.